SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Abstract

 \section{Abstract}

 Generative methods for 3D assets have recently achieved remarkable progress, yet providing intuitive and precise control over the object geometry remains a key challenge.
-Existing approaches predominantly rely on text or image prompts, which often fall short in geometric specificity: language can be ambiguous, and images are cumbersome to edit.
-In this work, we introduce \name{}, a training-free test-time method for explicit spatial control of 3D generation.
-Our approach accepts a wide range of geometric inputs, from coarse primitives to detailed meshes, and integrates seamlessly with modern pre-trained generative models without requiring any additional training.
-A controllable parameter lets users trade off between geometric fidelity and output realism.
+Existing approaches predominantly rely on text or image prompts, which often fall short in geometric specificity: language can be ambiguous, and images are difficult to manipulate.
+In this work, we introduce \name{}, a training-free test-time method for explicit spatial control of 3D asset generation.
+Our approach accepts a wide range of geometric inputs, from coarse primitives to detailed meshes, and integrates seamlessly with modern generative models without requiring any additional training.
+A control parameter lets users trade off between geometric fidelity and output realism.
 Extensive quantitative evaluation and user studies demonstrate that \name{} outperforms both training-based and optimization-based baselines in geometric faithfulness while preserving high visual quality.
-Finally, we present an interactive user interface that enables online editing of superquadrics for direct conversion into textured 3D assets, facilitating practical deployment in creative workflows.
-Find our project page at \url{https://spacecontrol3d.github.io/}.
+Finally, we present an interactive interface for real-time superquadric editing and direct 3D asset generation, enabling seamless use in creative workflows.
+Project page: \url{https://spacecontrol3d.github.io/}.